 Section 8(o) of the Housing Act authorizes a variant of the Section 8 program, referred to as the "Section 8 Housing Choice Voucher Program", pursuant to which HUD enters into annual contributions contracts ("ACCs") with participating public housing agencies ("PHAs"), such as NYCHA, for the purpose of providing funds to the PHA to make monthly Housing Assistance Payments pursuant to HAP Contracts between the PHA and owners of qualified housing in the PHA's jurisdiction.
 Funds appropriated by Congress in any federal fiscal year for the Section 8 Housing Choice Voucher Program are allocated by HUD according to a formula among participating PHAs for use under such ACCs.
 PHAs may use such funds to make payments under HAP Contracts between the PHA and such owners with respect to dwelling units that eligible families who have been granted a voucher by the PHA have chosen to lease ("Tenant-Based Voucher HAP Contracts").
-(Accordingly, appropriations for the Section 8 Housing Choice Voucher Program historically have been referred to as appropriations for "tenant-based rental assistance".)
+(Accordingly, appropriations for "tenant-based rental assistance".)
 However, pursuant to Section 8(o)(13), PHAs also are permitted to use such funds to make payments under HAP Contracts between the PHA and such owners with respect to specified dwelling units in particular buildings selected by the PHA ("Project-Based Voucher HAP Contracts").

-The amount of the monthly Housing Assistance Payment to an owner provided in a Project-Based Voucher HAP Contract generally is, for each occupied dwelling unit, the difference between the "contract rent" applicable to the unit and the tenant's contribution, which generally is 30% of such tenant's income, as adjusted for family size, income and expenses, with certain adjustments, although a PHA may choose to require each assisted family to pay a minimum rent of up to \$50 per month.
+The amount of the monthly Housing Assistance Payment to an owner provided in a Project-Based Voucher HAP Contract generally is, for each occupied dwelling unit, the difference between the "contract rent" applicable to the unit and the tenant's contribution, which generally is 30% of such tenant's income, as adjusted for family size, with certain further adjustments, although a PHA may choose to require each assisted family to pay a minimum rent of up to \$50 per month.

-In the case of a Project-Based Voucher HAP Contract for former public housing units converted under RAD (and not pursuant to Section 18), such as the RAD HAP Contract referred to in "PLAN OF

-FINANCING-2023 Development", as a practical matter the contract rent for each dwelling unit generally is based initially on a month's share of total annual federal public housing operating fund and public housing capital fund appropriations and tenant payments allocable to the unit in a specified year prior to conversion.
-Such contracts provide that the contract rent is adjusted annually thereafter during the contract term by multiplying the portion of the contract rent not used for loan debt service by an Operating Cost Adjustment Factor (OCAF), which is determined periodically by HUD and intended to reflect increases in the cost of operating comparable rental properties, subject to the limitation that increases from the initial contract rent cannot cause the contract rent to exceed a rent established by the PHA as reasonable in relation to rents for comparable units in the area that are not assisted under Section 8.
+In the case of a Project-Based Voucher HAP Contract for former public housing units converted under RAD (and not pursuant to Section 18 or as part of a RAD/Section 18 Blend, as defined below), as a practical matter the contract rent for each dwelling unit generally is based initially on a month's share of total annual federal public housing operating fund and public housing capital fund appropriations and tenant payments allocable to the unit in a specified year prior to conversion provided that such rent cannot exceed the Reasonable Rent (hereinafter defined) for the unit ("Initial RAD Rents").
+Such contracts provide that the contract rent is adjusted annually thereafter during the contract term by multiplying the portion of the contract rent not used for loan debt service by an Operating Cost Adjustment Factor (OCAF), which is determined annually by HUD and intended to reflect increases in the cost of operating comparable rental properties, subject to the limitation that increases from the initial contract rent cannot cause the contract rent to exceed a rent (the "Reasonable Rent") established by the PHA as reasonable in relation to rents for comparable units in the area that are not assisted under Section 8 (the "OCAF Provisions").